NanoMapper/NanoMapper/README.md

 ### Mapping properties

-`NanoMapper.NET` matches properties based on their names and property type covariance; properties that exist on both source and target types where the names match where each source property type is assignable to the target property type are automatically mapped, no explicit configuration required.
+NanoMapper matches properties based on their names and property type covariance; properties that exist on both source and target types where the names match where each source property type is assignable to the target property type are automatically mapped, no explicit configuration required.

 Configure a source-to-target property mapping using the `map.Property(...)` method: